Pocketmine-PHP/TapToDo/README.md

  # TapToDo
-Recoded TapToDo for PMMP servers
+Recoded TapToDo for PMMP servers (add commands on blocks)
 ## More plugins on https://github.com/Pocketmine-PHP